Competence factor: Regulation

-srfA Operon regulation
+srfA operon regulation

 All cellular components that are involved in sensing extracellular factors affect the srfA operon.
 The expression of srfA will bypass the need for transcription of DNA for only upstream genes.
 This means that transcription is not exclusive to the direction of DNA it would normally follow, allowing exogenous DNA to be transcribed into the genome. srfA is coupled with an open reading frame, comS.
 When this reading frame is expressed, it will activate the transcription factor ComK.
 After ComK is activated, transcription of genes that encode all the necessary components for natural competence will begin.
 The expression of both srfA and comS represent a different stage of competence regulation.
 Without srfA, comS cannot be expressed.
 Without the expression of comS, the transcription and subsequent translation of the cellular components that are needed to accept and integrate exogenous DNA cannot be made.

 COM-blockers

-Competence can be blocked in S. pneumoniae via the mechanism of COM-blockers which disrupts the proton motive force, which is essential ATP production.
-COM-blockers are compounds that inhibit the activity of luciferase, and PROG and TCL- two examples of COM-blockers- decrease the internal pH and thus decrease intracellular potassium levels.
+Competence can be blocked in S. pneumoniae via the mechanism of COM-blockers which disrupt the proton motive force, which is essential to ATP production.
+COM-blockers are compounds that inhibit the activity of luciferase, and PROG and TCL - two examples of COM-blockers - decrease the internal pH and thus decrease intracellular potassium levels.
 PIM does not change internal pH, but does affect the uptake of K+.